tumaer/SciML/lecture/optimization.md

 Grid search vs random search (Source: [Random Search for Hyper-Parameter Optimization](https://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf)).
 ```

-If instead of throwing away our "old" good candidates keep them in a _population_ of good candidates, then we arrive at _evolutionary algorithms_.
+If instead of throwing away our "old" good candidates, keep them in a _population_ of good candidates, then we arrive at _evolutionary algorithms_.
 Here we maintain a population of $K$ good candidates, which we then try to improve at each step.
 The advantage here is that evolutionary algorithms are embarrassingly parallel and are, as such, highly scalable.

 ## Further References